What are Tax and Liability Issues for a Disregarded Entity?

 Paying Income Taxes As a Disregarded Entity

-An individual owner of a disregarded entity reports the tax attributes of the business directly on Schedule C of his or her income tax return, whereas each individual owner of an S corporation (even if there is only one owner) receives a Schedule K-1 from the corporation and reports his or her allocation on Schedule E of his or her income tax return.
+An individual owner of a disregarded entity reports the tax attributes of the business directly on Schedule C of their income tax return, whereas each individual owner of an S corporation (even if there is only one owner) receives a Schedule K-1 from the corporation and reports their allocation on Schedule E of their income tax return.

 A provision in the tax law permits an otherwise disregarded entity to elect to be taxed as a regular corporation or as an S corporation.
 But, if the election is made, the entity would no longer be disregarded.